xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 with original content, so, in principle, these projects can be created to have any structure.

-In reality there are a lot of existing 3rd party software projects, each using its specific structure, and migrating them to xPacks may add some maintenance burden to keep them in sync with the originals.
+In reality there are lots of existing 3rd party software projects, each using its specific structure, and migrating them to xPacks may add some maintenance burden to keep them in sync with the originals.